biojppm/cmany/doc/build_items.rst

 Per-item flags
 --------------

-To make a build item bring with it a set of compiler or cmake flags, use the following syntax: ``'item_name: <flag_specs>....'`` instead of just ``item_name``.
+To make a build item bring with it a set of properties (which can be compiler flags, macros, cmake flags, or combination exclusion arguments), use the following syntax: ``'item_name: <flag_specs>....'`` instead of just ``item_name``.
 This will prompt cmany to use those flags whenever that build item is used in a build.
 For example, you can add a flag only to a certain